 Write a Personal Statement of no more than 350 words.
 The essay must address all of the following bullets, not necessarily in any particular order, merged into a single, continuous format:

-- Describe scholarships and awards you have received, and your need for scholarship support.
+Describe scholarships and awards you have received (if applicable), and your need for scholarship support.

-- Describe any projects or research undertaken—including experiences in tutoring or teaching.
+Describe any projects or research undertaken—including experiences in tutoring or teaching (if applicable).

 For tips on writing a scholarship essay/personal statement, refer to this link which also includes a sample essay/personal statement.